Open-Science-at-UBC/Open-Science-101/OS101/OS101_Unit5.md

 - https://www.fosteropenscience.eu/courses
 - change will "filter up" as new scientists bring Open Science Practices into the workplace

+### A Learning Curve
+- cost of maintaining data in an open repository - may not know about low-cost or free options for data storage (e.g. OSF offers unlimited storage) - time needed to learn about OS practices - may need to learn new technologies - much more time required in planning phases of study (but reduces time required later)

 ### Example
 - example: undergraduate OS program, workshops/seminars, COS ambassadors program, tutorials/guides, books, etc.
 - lack of knowledge about research study design, QRPs --> opportunity to inform

-## Initial Investment of Time and Money
-- cost of maintaining data in an open repository - time needed to learn about OS practices - may need to learn new technologies - much more time required in planning phases of study (but reduces time required later)

 ## Privacy and Intellectual Property Rights
 - fear of being scooped - free market incentive to create in conflict with opening science - public/private partnership issues - more important in some areas of study than in others - e.g. pharmaceutical industry